Print this page

 Other bridges like the ones at Elsloo, Geulle and Voulwames were blown up in time.
 Here the 18th [Generalmajor F. Cranz] and 35th Division [Generalleutnant H. Reinhard] operated.
 Between Geulle and Voulwames the Germans prepared a crossing by rubber boats.
 Adequate preparation of the crossing was executed by a number of batteries of 88 mm and 105 mm guns.
 At 1030 they finally succeed in their attempts.

-The last crossing attempt over the canal we address is the one at Meerssenhove, close to Maastricht.
+The last crossing attempt over the canal we address here is the one at the suburb of Meerssenhove, close to Maastricht.
 At 0350 hrs the platoon guarding the bridge witnessed the passing of a group of about 60 motorbike infantry-men dressed as Dutch soldiers.
 They decided to do nothing, under perception that they were dealing with Dutch soldiers.
 It would later appear that this unit was an outfit out of the Sonderverband Hocke [Taskforce Hocke], which was designated to raid the Maastricht bridges.
-It was already 0600 hours when the first German patrol was spotted.
+It was already 0600 hours when the next German patrol was spotted.
 These enemies were chased off.
 At 0830 the main-force arrived.
 At that moment the Dutch decided that it would be wise to ignite the fuse to the bridge-charges.
 Just in time, for German armoured cars were already approaching the bridge, which blew up in front of them.
 After an hour of intensive fire exchange with the enemy the Dutch men retreated and crossed the Maas.